teamdsabatam-ops/tideline-expo-app/README.md

 help travellers find places to visit, there is no natural, low-pressure way to find and connect with people nearby who want to explore the same places.

-**People want to meet new people while travelling, but approaching strangers can feel awkward — especially when travelling alone, in a foreign country, and on a limited timeline.**
+**People want to meet new people while travelling**, but approaching strangers can feel awkward — especially when travelling alone, in a foreign country, and on a limited timeline.

 ## Batam Specific Problems: